notaz/picodrive/platform/base_readme.txt

 How to run Sega/Mega CD games
 -----------------------------

-To play any non-MSU CD game you need BIOS files.
-These files must be copied to
+To play any non-MSU/MD+ CD game you need BIOS files.
+These must be copied to
 #ifdef PANDORA
 <sd card>/pandora/appdata/picodrive/ directory
 (if you run PicoDrive once it will create that directory for you).